aselshall/eds/HW/project.md

 >- **Week 6:** Finalizing the report/presentation.
 Refine your report, and prepare the presentation and final report to share your project results.

 Remember to allocate some time for unexpected challenges and iterative improvement.

-### 4. Will I miss points if my data and code is not well documented?
+### 4. Will I lose points for incomplete documentation of data and code?

-The code may not receive full marks if it lacks annotations using markdown cells.
-In this class you are not only learning coding, but also good coding practices (GCP).
-Code annotation using markdown cells is vital as it enhances readability and comprehension for both users and future self.
-By providing narrative descriptions alongside the code, it becomes easier to understand its functionality and purpose, facilitating easier troubleshooting and future modifications.
+Incomplete documentation in the code may result in a deduction of marks, particularly if markdown cells are not utilized for annotations.
+In this course, you are not only learning good coding skills but also good coding practices (GCP).
+Markdown cell annotations improves readability and understanding for both users and your future reference.
+By providing narrative descriptions alongside the code, it becomes easier to understand code functionality and purpose, facilitating understanding and future modifications.

 For example, please review your homework solutions, where I use markdown cells to provide narrative context.
 This transforms the notebook into not just code, but a story to tell.
-This provides a better learning experience for students than just a code!
+Has not this enhanced your learning experience?

-Here is an example from real life:
+Here is another example from real life:
 >This is the code: https://github.com/aselshall/feart/blob/main/Subset_selection/SubsetSelection.ipynb
 >This is the report that goes with it: https://www.frontiersin.org/articles/10.3389/feart.2022.786223/full

 While you do not need to replicate this level of detail for your project, it serves as a real-life example.

-Please refer to 'GCP 2 - Describing your code' in the 'Good Coding Practice (GCP)' module on Canvas for further details.
-Also, please ensure adherence to the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).
+For further guidance, refer to 'GCP 2 - Describing your code' in the 'Good Coding Practice (GCP)' module on Canvas.
+Additionally, ensure adherence with the [final report rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).

 ### 5. Where should I upload the code and do I need to use GitHub?

 You can upload your code on Canvas, GitHub, or both.
 Using GitHub or a similar platform is recommended for a higher grade.
 Refer to the Data Availability criterion in the [final report rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50) for specific requirements.
 This aligns with data communication and best coding practices outlined in your [project objectives](https://aselshall.github.io/eds/HW/project#12-project-objectives).
 Adherence to these practices contributes to a better grade according to the [final report rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).